nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 You can reduce your total Windows Virtual Desktop deployment cost by scaling your virtual machines (VMs).
 This means shutting down and deallocating session host VMs during off-peak usage hours, then turning them back on and reallocating them during peak hours.

-In this article, you'll learn about the scaling tool built with Azure Automation and Azure Logic Apps that will automatically scale session host virtual machines in your Windows Virtual Desktop environment.
+In this article, you'll learn about the scaling tool built with Azure Automation Account and Azure Logic App that will automatically scale session host VMs in your Windows Virtual Desktop environment.
 To learn how to use the scaling tool, skip ahead to [Prerequisites](#prerequisites).

 ## How the scaling tool works